 Eukaryotic Cell Ultrastructure

-This activity contains a full set of resources for teaching about the structure of eukaryotic cells.
-There is a student activity sheet, with examiner's hints, a short screencast explaining how to draw a eukaryotic cells (liver cell), flashcards to help students' learn the ultrastructure labels, a quick test of the labels and IB style questions, with answers.
+This activity contains range of resources to teach about the structure of eukaryotic cells.
+An introduction to cell ultrastructure including a student activity sheet with examiner's hints is followed by a short screencast explaining how to draw a eukaryotic cell diagram simply so that it doesn't take too long during the exam.
+Flashcards help students' learn the organelle labels, followed by some questions including a data based IB style question., with answers.

 What are the different structures in a eukaryote cell?